evan-walter/evanwalter.dev/README.md

 evanwalter.dev is my personal web application to share about myself with a focus on my professional experience in Front End Engineering, Full Stack Engineering, and Web Development.

-In this web app, you&apos;ll find some projects that I &ldquo;embedded&rdquo; in evanwalter.dev as well as referenced projects that I created outside evanwalter.dev.
+In this web app, you&apos;ll find some projects that I embedded in evanwalter.dev as well as referenced projects that I created outside evanwalter.dev.

 ## Learn More